GeoSense-Freiburg/bsc_2024_25_teaching_inventur_und_geomatik/03_gnss/exercises/data/shinyapp-03/instructions.md

 - which of the points has the lowest accuracy (from what you see on the maps)?
 - Is there a correlation on GNSS accuracy and sky cover?
 If so, to what extent?
 If not, why not?
 What did we forget?
 - Which other factors influence the GNSS signal?
+- which factors influenced your measurements?
+Is it consistent?

 ## Libraries Used
 - `stringr`: String manipulation